 The results were fascinating because the mice on that diet who also received the herbal preparation experienced “significant reductions in body weight, energy intake, and percentage of body fat” when compared to another group of mice on the very same high fat diet, but there were not receiving the triphala.

 Remember both of those groups were on a controlled diet in a laboratory, so it’s not like humans in a study who may be cheating and lying about how much they eat.
 These mice couldn’t cheat, which makes the comparison all the more intriguing.

-This led the researchers to conclude that these three fruits and/or their constituents appear to be helping to offset some side effects of obesity:
+In the aforementioned study, the researchers concluded that these three fruits and/or their constituents appear to be helping to offset some side effects of obesity:

 “…have the potential for use as antiobesity agents with desirable lipid-profile modulating properties.”